 A study of whole numbers, fractions, decimal fractions, percentages, roots, ratios, and proportions.
-Also, a study of algebraic expressions, operations with signed num-
+Also, a study of algebraic expressions, operations with signed numbers, linear equations, systems of equations, quadratic equations, graphing, and word problems.

-Introduction to Arc Welding Processes Introduction to Arc Welding Processes is a course that offers instruction in welding techniques using shielded metal arc welding, gas metal arc welding, and gas tungsten arc welding processes.
+WLD101 Introduction to Arc Welding Processes

+Introduction to Arc Welding Processes is a course that offers instruction in welding techniques using shielded metal arc welding, gas metal arc welding, and gas tungsten arc welding processes.
 A study of the concepts of metallurgy as related to base metal and welding will be covered.
 A study of the theory of electrode selection, joint design and welding techniques will be explored to develop the necessary skills to meet standards required for commercial quality welds.

-Blueprint Reading
+WLD106 Blueprint Reading